Fu Ssu-nien

-Fu Ssu-nien (傅斯年 (Fù Sīnián); 26 March 1896 – 20 December 1950), was a Chinese historian, linguist, and writer.
+Fu Ssu-nien (傅斯年 (Fù Sīnián); 26 March 1896 – 20 December 1950) was a Chinese historian, linguist, and writer.
 He was one of the leaders of the May Fourth Movement in 1919.
 He was also one of the creators of the Academia Sinica, and was named director of the Institute of History and Philology upon its founding in 1928.

 Early years

 Fu was born on 26 March 1896 in Shandong, immediately after the First Sino-Japanese War, a time when the traditional systems were being challenged and revolutions were about to happen.

 In 1909, Fu entered the secondary school set up by Tianjin government, excelling in mathematics, English, and Chinese.
 In 1913, Fu was accepted by the preparatory school of Peking University where he ranked first upon graduation in humanities division.

 In 1916, Fu went on to the Chinese Department of Peking University to pursue his bachelor's degree.
 During his time at the university, Fu gradually changed from a conservative to a radical.
 In 1919, Fu participated in the famous May Fourth Movement and was one of the major students leaders.
-On the morning of 4 May 1919, Fu led a group of approximate 3000 students to protest the Chinese government's weak response to the Treaty of Versailles, which ceded the Shandong province to Japan.
+On the morning of 4 May 1919, Fu led a group of approximately 3,000 students to protest the Chinese government's weak response to the Treaty of Versailles, which ceded the Shandong province to Japan.